What is Cherry Beach?

 Who is the Cherry Beach Committee?

 The Cherry Beach Committee is an all-volunteer group of neighbors and community members who love our community, the woods and the beach, and who have dedicated serious time to the project.
 The committee is working closely with the Township and is recognized by both The Township and Chikaming Park Board.
-Committee members include: Sasha Boersma, Sarah Doty, Deborah Hall-Kayler, Christopher Jabin, Allan Kayler, Mary Margol, Peggy McTigue, Susan Phelan, Janet Schrader, and Tom Stillman
+Committee members include: Deborah Hall-Kayler, Peggy McTigue, Susan Phelan, Janet Schrader, and Tom Stillman.

 What is the cost of not purchasing the property?

-If we do not succeed with this project and raise the required funds to receive the MNRTF grant, the property will likely be sold and privately developed.
+If we are not awarded the MNRTF grant in December, the property will likely be sold and privately developed.
 Plans have already been approved by the Michigan Department of Environmental Quality (DEQ) for a large compound to be built on the site.
 The old growth forest could be lost forever and the beach would become private.
 While not part of Cherry Beach today, many beach goers have presumed this property was part of the public beach because it has been vacant so long.
 Public access would no longer be allowed.